-We have empirically investigated whether the choice of legislative institution matters for the level and composition of local government spending in Switzerland over the period 1945-2010.
-Our answer is mixed: the form of the legislative does not seem to matter for small communes, but it matters for medium-sized communes.
-We find that introducing a parliament leads to a 12 percent increase in both general administration and education spending per capita and a 6 percent increase in total spending and revenue.
+This paper empirically investigates whether the choice of legislative institution matters for the level and composition of local government spending in Switzerland.
+While the results are too noisy to be informative for small communes, we find that for medium-sized communes introducing a parliament increases total spending per capita by about 6 percent.
+The spending increase is mostly driven by general administration and education spending.
 While rent seeking and the cost of running a parliament can explain the increase in administrative spending, they are unlikely to account for the increase in education spending.
 A more likely mechanism is a change in the identity and preferences of the pivotal voter.
 Legislative elections (compared to assemblies) increase the representation of middle-aged citizens and women, two groups that tend to be relatively favorable to public spending on education.
 Overall, these results suggest that the form of the local legislative institution matters for budget allocation and that the benefits of direct citizen participation may come at the cost of selective representation.
 Future research might therefore investigate ways to give under-represented groups more voice in the assembly decision-making process.